gkacton/maine-ticks/data/primary care providers/README.md

 ### Format

-A data frame with 197 observations and 13 variables:
+A data frame with 197 observations and 13 variables

 ### Data Dictionary